Understanding the WMAP Cold Spot mystery: Introduction

-Next, since the origin of large clusters of extrema is related to the angular modulation of the signal on large scales (see Novikov and Jorgensen 1996), we split the CMB signal into two parts.
+Next, since the origin of large clusters of extrema is related to the angular modulation of the signal on large scales \cite{novjorg}, we split the CMB signal into two parts.
 To do that we use the skewness and the kurtosis of the signal for selected rings, including the $b=-57^\circ$ ring.
 Then by using a simple linear smoothing filter with characteristic scale $R$ we separate the signal into a smoothed component and to a difference between initial signal and the smoothed component.
-For the smoothed signal we define the skewness $S(R)$ and the kurtosis $K(R)$ as a functions of $R$ and find the scale of filtering which maximize both these characteristics $S(R_{opt}),K(R_{opt})\rightarrow max$.
+For the smoothed signal we define the skewness $S(R)$ and the kurtosis $K(R)$ as a functions of $R$ and find the scale of filtering which maximize both these characteristics $S(R_{opt}),K(R_{opt})\rightarrow \max$.
 By using this scale $R_{max}$ we separate the initial CMB signal in two parts, one of them (the smoothed one) contain a maximally non-Gaussian signal, and the another one (initial signal minus the smoothed one) the maximally Gaussian signal.
 The non-Gaussian part is mainly formed by the signal localized at the range of multipoles $2\le \ell\le 20$ and the other one belongs to the $\ell>20$ multipoles.
 Our analysis clearly demonstrates that the pronounced non-Gaussianity of the CS reflects directly the existence of a large-scale angular modulation of the CMB signal with $10\le \ell\le 20$.

 Finally, using cluster analysis in combination with skewness and kurtosis statistics, we are able to detect a few additional cold and hot spots on the same $b=-57^\circ$ ring as the famous one.
 To show that the effect on clustering of the peak by low multipoles of the CMB is very common, we took into consideration the north Galactic hemisphere with deficit of the power and have found a few cold and hot spots.
-The idea of implementing of cluster analysis in combination with skewness and kurtosis statistics was stimulated by Vielva et al. (2004), Cruz et al. (2005, 2006, 2007a), Cayon, Jin and Treaster (2005), and especially Eriksen et al. (2004) and Larson and Wandelt (2005).
+The idea of implementing of cluster analysis in combination with skewness and kurtosis statistics was stimulated in \cite{santanderng,cruz2005,cruz2006,cruz2007a,cjt}, and especially in \cite{eriksenasym} and \cite{larson}.

 In our analysis we use both the WCM map and the ILC third year map, which are very similar outside the $b=\pm 25^\circ$ cut of the Galactic plane.
 For our analysis we use the high resolution ILC III map as a guide map to mark possible zones of the CMB sky in which the enhanced clustering of the peaks is expected to be considerable.